 In addition, funded alcohol and other drug treatment providers are asked to:

-- provide a friendly, welcoming and culturally safe environment for all clients, including Aboriginal people, people from culturally and linguistically diverse (CALD) backgrounds, and lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) people and their families and friends
+- provide a friendly, welcoming and culturally safe environment for all clients, including Aboriginal people, people from culturally and linguistically diverse (CALD) backgrounds, and lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual (LGBTIQA+) people and their families and friends

 - ensure clients have the right to privacy and provide informed consent for any information regarding their care to be exchanged among workers within a treatment service or with other relevant agencies